Digging Detroit: Ambitious Plans to Grow a City in Decline

 On Jefferson Avenue near downtown Detroit there’s a restaurant called Dr. Dre’s Open Pit and Bait Shop whose name pretty much says it all.
 The City of Detroit is populated mostly by African Americans, 82% of the population is black.
 Of those, nearly half are between the ages of 25 and 54, a demographic that would tend to exalt the hip-hop artistry of Dr. Dre, particularly as that music speaks to the disenfranchised of black society.
 More than a third of black Detroiters are unemployed.

 As for the rest of the name, Detroit actually is something of an open pit.
 Take a look around and you are struck by the sheer number of abandoned and burned out structures.
 In Detroit, every third home is derelict.
-Fire department officials report an average of one new structure torched every night.
-The cityscape is riddled with vacant lots where once dwellings stood and is chock-a-block with abandoned buildings, the windows broken out.
+Fire department officials report an average of one new structure burned every night.
+The cityscape is riddled with vacant lots and is chock-a-block with abandoned buildings.
 Decay and desolation are everywhere.
 Since 2001 the population of Detroit has declined 25%.

 The Organic Growth of a Good Idea

 On a stretch of Meldrum Street one mile from downtown Detroit the Capuchin brothers of St. Joseph are quietly leading a revolution.
 Back in the 1970’s the friars began growing vegetables to provide food for the Capuchin Soup Kitchen, which has been providing meals and support programs to the community’s indigent people since 1929.
 Over the years, the gardens have expanded.
 Today five separate lots act as a flourishing urban farm project known as Earthworks, producing a variety of vegetables for the soup kitchen as well as weekly supplemental food packages for over 200 families.